spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 The library is attached directly to each app and deployed with it.

-!!! note
-    It is possible when you deploy the app you get the error:
-    `SAPUI5 library/component cc.spreadsheetimporter.v0_29_0 used in application Z_********* not exists`
-    Even though the fiori tools say the app is not deployed, it is deployed.

 ### Central deployment

 The Spreadsheet upload is stored directly as a library centrally, e.g. in the on-premise ABAP system.